scottdkey/WhiskeyNIght/README.md

 # To run this in Dev Mode:

- 1. go to top level directory and run "yarn install"
+ 1. go to top level directory and run "yarn dev-install"
- 2. Make sure Postgres(^12.0) is Running
+ 2. Make sure Postgres(^12.0) is Running locally and on port 5432(default)
+ 3. If you would like your static files to be served by rails in development run 'yarn build', this will build the required files and copy them to the rails public folder.
- 3. run "yarn start" - this will start both the rails development server and the React frontend development server.
+ 4. run "yarn start" - this will start both the Rails development server(localhost:3000) and the React frontend development(localhost:3001) server.